I was the sole designer working with a product manager and development team.

 In user testing, we also found that consumers cared most about reviews, followed by an agent’s experience in the area where they are searching.
 Users were much more interested in agents with photos than those who had not uploaded a photo; agents without a photo seemed suspicious.
 Users were concerned that agents with a large amount of Active Listings would be too busy for them, so that was a consideration as well.
 We also determined that users were unlikely to contact the agent from this condensed view; they were much more likely to click through to the agent's profile first.

-The final design is still in use on trulia.com.
-Trulia has gone through some branding changes since this was implemented, however the layout, data points, and interactions remain the same.
-Some of the choices that we made to go to final design included only displaying the contact button on rollover, making sure we surface reviews prominently, showing the agent's acitivity in the location that the user entered for their search, and prioritizing agents with photos over ones with no photo.
+The final design was in use on trulia.com through the beginning of 2018.
+Some of the choices that we made in finalizing the design included only displaying the contact button on rollover, making sure we surface reviews prominently, showing the agent's acitivity in the location that the user entered for their search, and prioritizing agents with photos over agents without a photo.
 We also rolled up several search parameters into the search bar at the top so the user may filter down the list if they wish to find someone that specializes in something more specific or has a specific qualification.

 Agent directory landing